 Sigmund Freud And Psychological Projection

 The psychological projection was first conceptualized by the Austrian neurologist and “father of psychoanalysis,” Sigmund Freud.
-It was later refined further by his daughter Anna Freud and Karl Abraham.
+It was later refined by his daughter Anna Freud and Karl Abraham.

 Freud found that some of his patients would accuse others of behaviors evident in themselves during his sessions.
-He noticed that his patients were able to deal with their emotions better by acting in this manner.
+He noticed that his patients were able to cope with their emotions better by acting in this manner.

 He believed that if individuals couldn’t accept their thoughts, emotions, desires, and feelings (whether negative or positive), they would be unconsciously placed outside of themselves onto someone else.
 It was a way of rejecting uncomfortable feelings and impulses that may be jealous, angry, or sexual.

 Why Do We Project?

-People tend to be more comfortable pointing out the negative parts of others rather than confront them in themselves.
+People tend to be more comfortable pointing out the negative parts of others rather than confronting the same within themselves.
 At the same time, the human ego wants to believe in and preserve its positive self-image and dignity at all costs.
-When this is threatened, a person subconsciously goes on the defensive and externalizes negative emotions, so they do not have to deal with it.
-In this way, the danger is seemingly diverted.
+When the ego is threatened, a person subconsciously goes on the defensive and externalizes negative emotions, so they do not have to cope with them.
+In this way, the danger is (temporarily) diverted.

 Projection can be learned; if a parent was emotionally unavailable and projected their emotions, the child can mirror that behavior and will learn to suppress certain emotions from their parents to appear good or loveable.
 Childhood trauma can contribute to the idea that certain emotions are unacceptable, such as sadness or vulnerability.

-The most at risk of developing projection as a commonly deployed coping mechanism are those who have a poor sense of identity or do not have a well-developed emotional intelligence.
-They backlog suppressed emotions that they feel ashamed or afraid of.
+The most at risk of developing projection as a commonly deployed coping mechanism are those who have a poor sense of identity or who do not have a well-developed emotional intelligence.
+They backlog suppressed emotions of which they feel ashamed or afraid.
 Those with low self-esteem and inferiority complex are also more likely to project as they tend to direct their feelings of worthlessness onto others.